lsc-sde-crates/cr8tor/docs/user-guide/troubleshooting.md

 The changes to the files in the .github folder are restricted by the CODEOWNERS feature, which allows repository owners to define individuals or teams responsible for approving changes to specific files.
 Approval by the devops_admin GitHub team is required.

 ![alt text](./../assets/screenshots/project_pull_request_codeowners_review_required.png)

+## Databricks API error: User does not have SELECT on...

+Microservices and Cr8tor can return error "*Databricks API error: User does not have SELECT on*" during Validation or WorkflowExecution(Stage-Transfer) jobs.

+The error means that serviceprincipal specified in the [access/access configuration](./update-resources-files.md#accessaccess) does not have correct permission on the given datasource.
+[Follow this guide](./../developer-guide/source-setup.md#databricks-unity-catalog) for how to set up and assign correct permissions.